dxx/feignhttp/README.md

 ## License

-FeignHttp is provided under the MIT license.
+FeignHTTP is provided under the MIT license.
 See [LICENSE](./LICENSE).